 Kind children support each other and give others implicit permission to explore potential and try without fear of failure.
 Small classes mean the children are known as individuals and lessons are taught in ways that excite the children and leave them wanting more.
 By the time they are ready to leave us they are prepared to go to the school we help parents select for them.
-When they arrive they will be the children who are chomping at the bit.
+When they arrive at their new schools, they will be the children who are chomping at the bit.